 Inevitably, players will sooner or later inquire about purchasing or selling magic items in the safety of town.
 A lot of common advice dictates to leave such discoveries to adventuring, and ban mercantile activities of this sort.
 Otherwise, why risk the dungeoneering?

-These are just random my notes for OSE (or your B/X scoop or choice).
+These are just my random notes for OSE (or your B/X scoop or choice).
 Giving my inability to grok the game at first, and doing a cursory reading of the text I landed on something that wasn't obvious to me from the beginning.

 Enter the Alchemist